-At the outset of the meeting, one of the executives opened by stating the reason why he felt so passionate about public power and the mission of the utility.
+At the outset of the meeting, one of the executives opened by stating why he felt so passionate about public power and the utility’s mission.

 “When I was growing up as a young child in western Nebraska, we did not have power in my house.
 It was an experience that I will never forget.
 I come to work each day to ensure that our customers can always rely on us to deliver electricity.”